musfarmuhamed/NVIDIA-SOLO/team-submissions/README.md

 ## Deliverables Checklist

+Please add all deliverables to the `teams-submissions` directory of your forked repository.

 **Step 0:**
 The Project Lead should fork this repository and share the forked repository link with the NVIDIA judges in a DM on discord (`Monica-NVIDIA`, `Linsey-NV Mentor`, and `Iman`).